foone/DecompVM/README.md

 Steps to use:
 ==========

-1. Get the 3DMOVIE.EXE file from a copy of Microsoft 3D Movie Maker, or 3DMTRIAL.EXE from [the demo](ftp://ftp.microsoft.com/deskapps/kids/3dmm.exe).
+1. Get the 3DMOVIE.EXE file from a copy of Microsoft 3D Movie Maker, or 3DMTRIAL.EXE from the demo:  ftp://ftp.microsoft.com/deskapps/kids/3dmm.exe (copy/paste, ftp links are broken on github)
 2. Get objdump(/.exe) from GNU bintools.
 3. Run extract.py to generate Decompress(1/2).s
 4. Run python decompress.py input.bin output.bin